Posted on Mar 30, 2018 by The Exodus Team

 If you've been hunting the farm for a few years, it's likely you know the hot spots for spring turkey strutting and traveling routes from the roost.
 However, if someone were to start from scratch, trail cameras could take the guesswork out of spring turkey hunting.
 Some great spots to start monitoring would include sunny hillsides and low forage field edges.
 Strutting areas can change quickly, but turkeys can become creatures of habit if abnormal elements stay out of the equation.

 In order to find success, be open to optimizing your trail camera strategy.
 Try to run multiple cameras in various locations to gather enough information to zone in on the birds for the given area.

 Trail cameras are great for turkey scouting, but remember some of the other basics that help fill tags.
-Roosting birds at night and glassing areas mid morning help put turkeys on the ground.
-This isn't always an option, so employ a dedicated trail camera strategy and practice your diaphragm call for this spring.
+Roosting birds at night and glassing areas mid-morning help put turkeys on the ground.
+That isn't always an option, so employ a dedicated trail camera strategy and practice your diaphragm call for this spring.